All Episodes

 You're just not going to get any of the evidence.

-Uh the an impeachable offense is not defined in the Illinois Constitution, believe it or not.
+An impeachable offense is not defined in the Illinois Constitution, believe it or not.

-Well, he had a but it was voted down.
+Well, it was voted down.

-The number of business associations got together, fought it in court, and won.
+A number of business associations got together, fought it in court, and won.

-And you're quite right about impeachment in most cases, as we remember during the Clinton era, there's there's a great debate on what a high crime is.
+As we remember, during the Clinton era, there's a great debate on what a high crime is.

-It is not technically legally a crime.
+It is not technically, legally a crime.

 Correct.

-Well, are you suggesting then that they are going to go forward with this, and it might prove to be a bit embarrassing to to a number of people?
+Well, are you suggesting then that they are going to go forward with this, and it might prove to be a bit embarrassing to a number of people?

-He has not called uh for votes in the Senate uh, for example, when uh Bolgoyevitch pulled his veto pen out on this particular case, wouldn't even allow a vote on it because it would have been uh overturned.
+For example, when Bogojevich pulled his veto pen out on this particular case, he wouldn't even allow a vote on it because it would have been overturned.

-If we can have everybody who may be implicated down the road, turn state's evidence on the governor, he can take the fall for a whole lot of people.
+If we can have everybody who may be implicated down the road turn state's evidence on the governor, he can take the fall for a whole lot of people.

-Absolutely he can, and I agree with you wholeheartedly.
+Absolutely, he can, and I agree with you wholeheartedly.

 You got it.